Outdoors, Mountain, Nature, Person, Painting, Valley, Landscape, Scenery, Panoramic, Canyon

 Job Duties:

-• Administer medication and perform treatments on an assigned unit as ordered by the physician and within scope of license (Medications may be in a variety of forms including oral, enteral, parenteral, suppository, etc. Treatments may include sterile and aseptic wound cleaning and dressing, postural drainage and percussion, tracheostomy, gastrostomy and jejunostomy care and catheter care.)
+• Administers medication and performs treatments on an assigned unit as ordered by the physician and within scope of license (medications may be in a variety of forms including oral, enteral, parenteral, suppository, etc. Treatments may include sterile and aseptic wound cleaning and dressing, postural drainage and percussion, tracheostomy, gastrostomy and jejunostomy care and catheter care.)

-• Observe and report the effectiveness of medications and treatments
+• Observes and reports the effectiveness of medications and treatments

-• Ensure an adequate amount of supplies and medication are available
+• Ensures an adequate amount of supplies and medication are available

-• Receive and deliver a variety of information regarding the residents’ medical, social, functional, and other needs
+• Receives and delivers a variety of information regarding the residents’ medical, social, functional and other needs

-• Participate in receiving and giving shift reports
+• Participates in the receiving and giving of shift reports

-• Communicate with residents, family and staff as necessary to ensure the resident receives appropriate care from the interdisciplinary team
+• Communicates with residents, family and staff as necessary to ensure the resident receives appropriate care from the interdisciplinary team

-• Assist with the development of the Minimum Data Set (MDS) assessments and ongoing quarterly reviews and care plans
+• Completes the initial admission nursing assessment tool on a newly admitted resident.
+Assists with the development of the Minimum Data Set (MDS) assessments, ongoing quarterly reviews and care plans

-• Supervise subordinate staff and assist as needed with direct resident care for the completion of Activities of Daily Living (ADL’s) including bathing, dressing, observations, treatment, and summary of resident progress
+• Supervises subordinate staff and assists as need with direct resident care for the completion of Activities of Daily Living (ADL’s) including bathing, dressing, observations, treatment and summary of resident progress

-• Conduct and participate in in-service training and staff development programs for regularly employed staff
+• Conducts and participates in in-service training and staff development programs for regularly employed staff and other duties as assigned.

-• Collect and analyze data for quality improvement and infection control programs
+• May collect and analyze data for quality improvement and infection control programs.
+Trains/orients new employees

-• Perform other technical duties as assigned (e.g., collect specimens and respond to emergency situations rapidly and appropriately.)
+• Performs other technical duties as assigned (e.g., collects specimens and responds to emergency situations rapidly and appropriately)

 Knowledge, Skills & Abilities (KSAs):